 If you want to secure positive coverage about your business, you have to present the media with a good story.
 Former IT PR specialist Jane Lee gives her golden rules for writing press releases

 Aim for a maximum of two pages, but if you can keep your press release to one page, all the better.
-Busy editors/journalists don't have the time (or inclination) to work their way through page after page of information.
+Busy editors/journalists don't have the time (or inclination) to work their way through page after page of information for PR.
 Keep your language simple, concise and to the point - avoid jargon at all costs.

 Not only should your 'header' sum up the story, it should also engage and command interest, otherwise your release could get ignored or binned.
 Don't try to be overly cryptic or 'amusing' in your headline - it can backfire.